-In 2016, the Canadian Human Rights Tribunal (CHRT) found that the federal government discriminated against Indigenous children in care by providing less funding for them than for non-Indigenous children in care.
-The CHRT held that this discrepancy perpetuated historic disadvantages, particularly the legacies of residential schools.
-It also held that the federal government was failing to implement Jordan's Principle, and that Directive 20-1-a federal policy that determines how funding is provided to First Nations child welfare agencies-created an incentive to remove Indigenous children from their families.
+In 2016, the Canadian Human Rights Tribunal (CHRT) found that the federal government discriminated against First Nations children in care by providing less funding for them than for non-First Nations children in care.58 The CHRT held that this discrepancy perpetuated historic disadvantages, particularly the legacies of residential schools.
+It also held that the federal government was failing to implement Jordan's Principle,59 expanded the definition of Jordan's Principle, and found that Directive 20-1-a federal policy that determines how funding is provided to First Nations child welfare agencies-created an incentive to remove Indigenous children from their families.